cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 ![sop.png](images/sop.png)

-The ELN allows to define shortcuts and to update automatically the variable parameters.
+The ELN allows you to define shortcuts and automatically update the variable parameters.
 Automatic update is activated from the `Prefs` tab.

 ![autoupdate.png](images/autoupdate.png)